SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 Biden made a relatively measured statement, calling upon President Trump to make a statement.
 Trump did so, though I refuse to link to it because: (a) he did say "go home", but (b) also told the terrorists that they were "very special people", whom he "loved", and that the election was still "stolen".
-It is as delusional as it is irresponsible.
+It was as delusional as it is irresponsible.

 <img src="{{ site.baseurl }}/images/2021-01-06-dems-win-repubs-insurrection-ivanka-trump.jpg" width="400" height="144" alt="Ivanka Trump: doesn't know the difference between 'patriot' and 'terrorist'" title="Ivanka Trump: doesn't know the difference between 'patriot' and 'terrorist'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Ivanka Trump, not usually known for her intellect or deep thought on matters of state, confirmed the stereotype in a tweet (now removed) calling for peace, but calling the insurrctionists attempting to kidnap and murder members of Congress by the name "patriots".
+Ivanka Trump, not usually known for her intellect or deep thought on matters of state, confirmed the stereotype in a tweet (now removed) calling for peace, but calling the insurrectionists attempting to kidnap and murder members of Congress by the name "patriots".
 In her defense, slightly, is the demonstrated fact that she's just not that
 bright: she may not _understand_ what she's saying.
 After all, her father _clearly_ does not.